Skip to content

 Both Google and Dropbox offer you some free file storage, but Google's free plan is far more generous.

 • Google Drive's free plan comes with a flat 15GB without any additional effort.
-Of course, there's a catch: That 15GB is shared across your entire Google account and includes things like email attachments and photo backups, so it's easier to burn through that space.
+Of course, there's a catch: that 15GB is shared across your entire Google account and includes things like email attachments and photo backups, so it's easier to burn through that space.
 While Google doesn't offer a referral program, you can get extra storage for things like original-quality photos and videos if you have a Google phone.

 Dropbox syncs faster and smarter